 - Employees, contractors, suppliers, consultants or any other third parties shall not forward CPA Global confidential information or work-related material from CPA Global email accounts to external email accounts or personal email accounts.

 - CPA Global endorses the need to access corporate SMC tools, emails and messaging on mobile devices for users depending on their role and needs.
 This section establishes the guidelines for use of personally owned electronic devices for work-related purposes.

 - Access to corporate SMC tools, email and messaging on mobile devices shall be provided on a ‘need-basis’ or based on business requirements post authorization from respective business or function heads.

-- CPA Global employees and contractors (suppler resources included) may have the opportunity to use their personal mobile devices for work purposes, subject to acceptance of this policy and when authorized in writing, in advance, by the respective business or function head.
+- CPA Global employees may have the opportunity to use their personal mobile devices for work purposes, subject to acceptance of this policy and when authorized in writing, in advance, by the respective business or function head.

-- To ensure the security of CPA Global data and information, authorized users using personal mobile devices are required to adhere, allow installation and configuration of CPA Global mobile device security guidelines.
+- To ensure the security of CPA Global data and information, authorized users using personal mobile devices are required to adhere to security measures for mobile device security.

 - Use of removable media such as but not limited to flash drives, USB hard Disks, DVD’s, CD’s, etc. in CPA Global to store and transfer CPA Global information, is prohibited.

 - Where authorized on exceptional basis by Executive Leadership Team or Cyber Security Council, users shall be responsible for the removable media.
 All such media should be encrypted with a password.